The principal sources of financing for project companies are:

 No entity is excluded from the bankruptcy proceedings under the applicable laws.

 The insurance laws and regulations in Korea provide certain restrictions on cross-border insurance transactions between a foreign insurance company that does not have a Korean insurance business licence (a non-admitted insurer) and a Korean resident.
-Under Korean law, in principle, the types of insurance products that Korean residents are permitted to purchase from a non-admitted insurer are limited to the following:
+Under Korean law, in principle, the types of insurance product that Korean residents are permitted to purchase from a non-admitted insurer are limited to the following:

 In addition, the sale of the following offshore insurance products to Korean residents is also permissible, regardless of the type of insurance: